Day 339 · Saturday, December 5

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 339, Not Forever.
+This is By God's Call — day 339, One Single Fruit.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.